neodigm/special-character-gizmo/README.md

 Just click Gizmo to the right.
 It's instant and easy.
 No software to install.

-The new and improved Gizmo will check your spelling (in [ActionScript 3.0](https://gist.github.com/neodigm/3f74b31c1a12a92c08c3d90ce403998e)).
+The new and improved Gizmo will check your spelling (in Adobe Flex [ActionScript 3.0](https://gist.github.com/neodigm/3f74b31c1a12a92c08c3d90ce403998e)).

 # You have to open this file with the Adobe Acrobat reader (not your browser).